Title: Family and Medical Leave

 Return to Work

 An employee returning from FMLA leave is entitled to be reinstated to the employee’s prior position, or if that position is no longer available, an equivalent position with the same pay, benefits, and other terms and conditions of employment.
 Employees’ benefits will be reinstated after FMLA leave as though a leave had not been taken.
-If an employee wishes to return to work before the leave was to end, the employee must notify Human Resources at least two days prior to the desired return date.
+If an employee wishes to return to work before the leave was to end, the employee must notify Employee Relations at least two days prior to the desired return date.
 In the case of a serious medical condition, a return to work form signed by the employee’s physician or health care provider is required.

 Failure to Return after FMLA Leave